davidecaminati/Domotics-Raspberry/README.md

 Domotica
 ========
-The goal is to create an AI (Artificial Intelligence) with personality with which to interact in Natural Interface (such as language, gesture) to improve the confort of my home without spend much money.
+The goal is to create an AI (Artificial Intelligence) with personality with which to interact in Natural Interface (such as speek, gesture...) to improve the confort of my home without spend much money.

 This system is composed by 5 Raspberry Pi (rev 2) and some other... each with a different probe or functionality (ex. thermal probe, display TFT...)